 Kristin: Three pairs of jeans in a size which I thought was my size but after yanking my waistband up consistently for the last year, I now realize that I’ve been buying clothes based on a number and not how they fit – a mistake a lot of women make, and why you still should try everything on, even when you think you know the brand.
 Mainstream retailer size creep is very real.

-Deb: At a time when many women feel the need to color their hair you’ve let yours gray naturally.
-In fact, it’s become part of your signature style.
+Deb: At a time when many women feel the need to color their hair, you’ve let yours gray naturally.
+It’s become part of your signature style.
 Was this a hard decision to make at 43.